*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

-A lot of herbs are very easy to grow and make a very useful addition to your vegetable garden.
+Updated May 30, 2023 – A lot of herbs are very easy to grow and make a very useful addition to your vegetable garden.
 You may like to create a separate section in your garden for growing herbs or you can plant them amongst your vegetables and even ornamentals as companion plants.
 Here are 3 easy to grow herbs to have in your garden:

 Parsley

-This popular and widely used herb is a great source of vitamin C, K and A as well as flavonoids that act as antioxidants to protect the body’s cells from oxidative damage and stress.
+This popular and widely used herb is a great source of vitamins C, K and A as well as flavonoids that act as antioxidants to protect the body’s cells from oxidative damage and stress.

 Parsley is a great digestive aid and blood tonic so instead of just using it as a garnish, as you’ll find in a lot of restaurants, eat some every day to give yourself a health boost.